Applications now open for the ASEAN-UK SAGE Women's STEM Scholarship

 Criteria for the ASEAN-UK SAGE Women's STEM Scholarship

 Mr. Iain Frew, British Ambassador to Vietnam, said that the launch of the ASEAN-UK SAGE STEM Scholarship for Women aims to highlight the great potential of women and girls in education.
-"Through this initiative, we hope to not only support access to education but also nurture a generation of pioneers who will inspire those around them," Mr. Frew shared.
+"Through this initiative, we hope not only to support access to education but also to nurture a generation of pioneers in inspiring people around them," Mr. Frew shared.

 Meanwhile, Ms. Donna McGowan, Director of the British Council in Vietnam, said that the scholarships are designed to address the absence of women in STEM leadership roles due to social attitudes and perceptions.
 Therefore, both scholarships aim to challenge these norms, empower women, create role models and reinforce positive attitudes towards STEM education for women, according to Ms. McGowan.

 In ASEAN countries, girls often outperform boys in math and science in primary and secondary school.
-The gender gap begins to appear in STEM education at the university level, with only 19.3% of women holding a STEM degree compared to 39.8% of men.
-According to the United Nations 2022 report, women only participate in 20% of STEM jobs globally.
-Many other studies have also highlighted the disparities in scientific publications, income and career advancement for women in STEM.
+The gender gap begins to appear in university STEM education, with only 19.3% of women having a university degree in STEM compared to 39.8% of men.
+According to the United Nations 2022 report, women participate in only 20% of STEM jobs globally.
+Many other studies also highlight the disparities in scientific publications, income and career advancement of women in STEM.

 Source link